Bicycle helmet: is it compulsory for children and adults?

 Is it safe to buy a used bicycle helmet?

 Absolutely not.
 This is a major risk that should never be taken.
 You cannot know the helmet's history.
 It may have suffered invisible impacts that damaged its internal structure, ultimately rendering it ineffective.
-A helmet is personal protective equipment and should always be purchased new.
+A helmet is a piece of personal protective equipment that should always be purchased new.